camilla000/camilla000/README.md

 Some facts about me:

-I came to England to volunteer at <a href="https://www.camphilldevon.org.uk/">Camphill Devon</a> after graduating in Social Communication in São Paulo, before moving to London and working in hospitality.
+I came to England to volunteer at <a href="https://www.camphilldevon.org.uk/" target="_blank">Camphill Devon</a> after graduating in Social Communication in São Paulo, before moving to London and working in hospitality.
 I am not afraid of new challenges or changes, and I am excited to begin my new career as a software engineer.

 ## Relevant Skills